nootkan/classic-press-formspammertrap-plugin/README.txt

 9. Configure file upload options if desired
 10. Review security status and configure retention settings
 11. **NEW:** Access Settings > Form Submissions to view and manage all form submissions
+12. **NEW:** Use Settings > Import Submissions to import data from other contact form plugins
+13. **NEW:** Use Settings > Export Submissions to export your form data in multiple formats

 **🗑️ Clean Removal:**
 When you no longer want the plugin, simply delete it from the Plugins page.
 The enhanced cleanup system will automatically remove all plugin data, uploaded files, form submissions, database entries, and configuration - leaving your site completely clean!